itsRealoj/stateless-microservice-Interview/microservice-server/README.md

 ## Testing the API routes.

-Since this is mostly an API with post and patch requests, testing will be done with [Postman](https://www.getpostman.com/)
+Since this is an API with post and patch requests, testing will be done The routes are testable with Postman.

+I have set the client to display patching routes.

 ### Authentication
 You can pass in any username or password to login.